gmtsciencedev/scitq-examples/README.md

 Sometime you will need direct access to those folder (thus having a proper `.aws` folder with `credentials` and optional `config`)

-In the specific case of OVH S3, you will need the following `.aws/config` (this is documented in OVH but somewhat hidden):
+In the specific case of OVH S3, you will need the following `.aws/config` (this is documented in OVH : https://docs.ovh.com/gb/en/storage/object-storage/pcs/getting-started-with-the-swift-s3-api/#configure-aws-client):

 ```ini
 [plugins]
 endpoint = awscli_plugin_endpoint